atomazu/Project-Zero/README.md

 # Project Zero

+Welcome to Project Zero, my personal project!
+I'm a student who's passionate about programming and video games, and I'm excited to work on my first serious project.
+As a long-time hobbyist, I've gained some experience, but I'm looking forward to creating something more serious now.

-Project Zero is an upcoming locally-playable, multiplayer first-person shooter game that will be playable with friends on the same network or through services such as Hamachi.
-The focus of the game is to provide players with a fun, casual multiplayer experience that can be easily expanded upon.
+Project Zero is a fun and relaxed, locally-playable, multiplayer first-person shooter game that you can play with your friends on the same network or through services like Hamachi.
+I believe in keeping things simple and hassle-free, so you can focus on playing the game without any complicated server or network configurations.

-## Game Philosophy

-The game philosophy behind Project Zero is to provide players with a simple, hassle-free setup process so that they can concentrate on the game itself without worrying about complicated server and network configurations.
-As the project is still in development, its philosophy and goals may evolve over time.

-## Developer

-Project Zero is being developed by a student who is passionate about video games and programming.
-The developer's goal is to create a unique multiplayer gaming experience and enhance their programming skills.
-As the project is still in the early stages of development, it may undergo further changes and improvements before release.
+The name Project Zero comes from my love of starting from scratch and building up from nothing.
+I believe that every project starts at zero, and with hard work and dedication, we can build something great together.

+I'm always open to your ideas and feedback as I develop this game.
+Let's make this game awesome together!

 ## Installation

-Upon release, users will be able to download the latest .exe file from the release tab or alternatively clone the repository and build the game themselves.
+When a new Project Zero build comes out, you'll be able to download the latest .exe file from the release tab or clone the repository and build the game yourself.

-Please note that Project Zero is still in its early developmental phase and may undergo changes before release.
+Please keep in mind that Project Zero is still in the early stages of development, and everything is subject to change.
+Your support and patience are appreciated as I work hard to create a fun and exciting game for us all to enjoy.
+Thanks for joining me on this journey!